 I made the assumption that we needed an external consultant to help us with my transition, even though I knew who should be the next leaders, had already talked to the two leaders about it, and they had said yes.
 But I felt we needed a process.
 Our consultant, a person of color, brought the nonprofit best practice model and pushed for an external search.
 It was tough.
 We had built enough trust and leadership internally to go along with the process and still end up with the outcome we wanted, but it was not easy.
 We had to work around the consultant.
 I couldn’t talk to anyone.
 I had to be completely out.
 So we had to text each other.
 We fought it.
 It cost us almost $40,000.

-Reflecting on the “best practices” approach, she says:
+Reflecting on the “best practice” approach, she says:

-A 2017 report by CompassPoint, “The Evolution of Executive Transition and Allied Practices,” explains that it started 25 years ago, when “leaders in the sector recognized the need for major improvements in nonprofit executive transition.”
+A 2017 report by CompassPoint Nonprofit Services, “The Evolution of Executive Transition and Allied Practices,” explains that it started 25 years ago when “leaders in the sector recognized the need for major improvements in nonprofit executive transition.”

-The sector—the Girl Scouts of America, NeighborWorks America (then called the Neighborhood Reinvestment Corporation) and the United Way of America—invested in this “to reduce the pain and trauma associated with transition.”
+The sector—the Girl Scouts of the USA, NeighborWorks America (then called the Neighborhood Reinvestment Corporation), and the United Way of America—invested in this “to reduce the pain and trauma associated with transition.”

 The field “blossomed” between 2000 and 2005 when the Annie E. Casey Foundation made a significant five-year investment in executive transition services, creating what is known as the Executive Transition and Leadership Continuity affinity group.